• Product Introduction

 Redirects and rewrites

 Currently not supported for Next.js rewrite and redirection.
-The platform recommends using edgeone.json to configure where possible.
-For details, refer to the document.
+The platform recommends using edgeone.json to configure.
+For more details, see the document.

 Server-Side Rendering (SSR)

-Server-side rendering allows you to dynamically render webpages on servers.
-Each time users initiate requests, the server dynamically generates HTML by using getServerSideProps (Pages Router) or server components in App Router to dynamically obtain data such as user sessions and query parameters.
+Server-side rendering allows you to render webpages on servers dynamically.
+Every time users initiate requests, the server dynamically obtains data (such as user sessions, query parameters) by using getServerSideProps (Pages Router) or server components in App Router to generate HTML.

 Default build settings are as follows: